-440 C 11 (1 D 1 o 4.10 Collection Development Chair: Call for motion and second o 4.10.1 Reconsideration of Library Resources Chair: Call for motion and second 12.
-Suggest Agenda t Agenda BOARD SCHEDULE - NEXT MEETINGS - Items Location of meetings of the Library Board of Trustees are being determined in Action as Needed cooperation with guidelines from Jefferson County.
+110 C 11 11 D 1 o 4.10 Collection Development Chair: Call for motion and second o 4.10.1 Reconsideration of Library Resources Chair: Call for motion and second 12.
+Suggest Agenda BOARD SCHEDULE - NEXT MEETINGS - Items Location of meetings of the Library Board of Trustees are being determined in Action as Needed cooperation with guidelines from Jefferson County.
 Information on meeting location will be posted at least one week prior to the scheduled meeting date.
 2025 Board Meeting Schedule March 13, 2025 - Study Session Hybrid: Virtual via ZOOM.
 In-Person Location: Lakewood Library Meeting Room March 20, 2025 - Board Meeting - 5:30 pm Hybrid: Virtual via ZOOM.
 In- Person Location: Lakewood Library Meeting Room April 10, 2025 -Study Session Hybrid: Virtual via ZOOM.
 In-Person Location: Lakewood Library Meeting Room April 17, 2025 - Board Meeting - 5:30 pm Hybrid: Virtual via ZOOM.
 In- Person Location: Lakewood Library Meeting Room May 8, 2025 - Study Session Hybrid: Virtual via ZOOM.
 In-Person Location: Lakeryand Library Macting Room Lakewood Library Meeting Room • May 15, 2025 - Board Meeting - 5:30 pm Hybrid: Virtual via ZOOM.
 In-Person 10 71 Location: Lakewood Library Meeting Room 13.
 Discussion Board Questions or Comments Related to Items on the Meeting Agenda 14.
 Discussion Evaluate Board Meeting (4.1.9) 15.
 Information Announcements/General Information Sharing Report of the Chair - Correspondence, Other Other Announcements 1.
-EVECUTER E ENTERLIE OFFICIAL 16.
-EXECUTIVE EXECUTIVE SESSION: SESSION WITH Call for Motion and Second to adjourn the regular meeting of the Library Board of ADJOURNMENT OF Trustees and reconvene in executive session AND adjourn the regular Board REGULAR MEETING meeting at the conclusion of the Executive Session.
+EVECUTER E ENTECTION IS OFFICIAL.
+16. EXECUTIVE EXECUTIVE SESSION: SESSION WITH Call for Motion and Second to adjourn the regular meeting of the Library Board of ADJOURNMENT OF Trustees and reconvene in executive session AND adjourn the regular Board REGULAR MEETING meeting at the conclusion of the Executive Session.
 (1) Collective Bargaining .
 Statutory citation authorizing an executive session for this topic is: • Pursuant to 24-6-402(4)(e)(I) for discussion of strategy and instructions to negotiators.
 (2) Urban Renewal Authority.
-Guest: Kurt Behn, County Attorney's Office Statutory citation authorizing an executive session for this topic is: • Purpose to 24.6.402(4)(a)(1) for discussion of stratogy and instructions to • Pursuant to 24-6-402(4)(e)(I) for discussion of strategy and instructions to negotiators.
+Guest: Kurt Behn, County Attorney's Office Statutory citation authorizing an executive session for this topic is: • Purpose to 24.6.402(4)(a)(1) for discussion of stratogy and instructions to • Pursuant to 24-6-402(4)(e)(I) for discussion of strategy and instructions to manadiatana negotiators. negotiators.
+Pursuant to 24-6-402(4)(b) Conferences with an attorney for the local public body for the purposes of receiving legal advice on specific legal questions.